 Methods of Data Collection and Analysis

-Data on common bean grain yield and farmers' preferences were collected to assess both the productivity and acceptability of the improved common bean technology among farmers.
+Data on common bean grain yield and farmer’s preferences were collected to assess both the productivity and acceptability of the improved common bean technology among farmers.
 To assess the performance of the improved common bean variety, grain yield data were collected by harvesting a selected sample area and measuring the total weight of the yield obtained.
 This method ensures accurate yield estimation and provides a reliable basis for evaluating productivity.

-In addition, data on farmers' preferences were collected through individual interviews using pairwise comparison of traits of the demonstrated variety “Key Wolaita” and its standard check “Hawassa Dume.”
+In addition, data on farmer’s preferences were collected through individual interviews using pairwise comparison of traits of the demonstrated variety “Key Wolaita” and its standard check “Hawassa Dume.”

 Descriptive statistics were used to analyze the grain yield data and the relative grain yield advantage.
-Farmers' preference data were analyzed using pairwise comparison scores of varietal traits by employing a structured evaluation of different attributes based on farmers' rankings.
+Farmer’s preference data were analyzed using pairwise comparison scores of varietal traits by employing a structured evaluation of different attributes based on farmers' rankings.

 Result and discussion